 I don’t think I’ve ever sold 1,000 of anything, ever!

-It takes roughly the same effort to sell a high cost product than a low cost product.
+It takes roughly the same effort to sell a high-cost product as a low-cost product.

 Selling is selling.
 You have to convince someone to open up their wallet.
 You need to convince them that this is a product they can’t live without.